The new universal chat app “Beeper” combines 15 different chat platforms in a single inbox and enables the use of iMessage on Android and Windows.

 Like The Verge reported, Beeper comes from a team led by former Pebble CEO Eric Migicovsky and allows users to integrate a range of messaging services, including WhatsApp, SMS, Signal, Telegram, Slack, Twitter, Skype, Hangouts, Discord, Instagram and Facebook Messenger, into a single inbox.

-But the most striking thing is the support for Apple's iMessage, as the service is officially only available on Apple devices.
+But the most striking feature is the support for Apple's iMessage, since the service is officially only available on Apple devices.
 But how is that possible without Apple's Go?
-In order to offer iMessage in Beeper, the app uses "a few tricks".
-The official FAQ states that a Mac that is always online and on which the Beeper app is running is required.
-Accordingly, a Mac connected to the network serves as a bridge.
+To offer iMessage in Beeper, the app uses "a few tricks."
+The official FAQ states that a Mac that is always online and running the Beeper app is required.
+Accordingly, a network-connected Mac serves as a bridge.

 Beeper is based on Matrix messaging protocol